 The Seattle Youth Employment Program supports youth to successfully graduate from high school while providing them with the skills they need to find and maintain employment.
 The program targets youth ages 14-21 who live in the City of Seattle, have little or no work experience, may be struggling in school or have other circumstances that make it difficult to obtain a job.

-King County youth programs offer a wide variety of services for free.
-One of these, YouthSource, is a located in Renton and centered around academic achievement and career exploration with hands on experiential opportunities, internships, job-search assistance and job placement services.
+King County Youth Programs offer a wide variety of services.
+One of these, YouthSource, is located in Renton and centered around academic achievement and career exploration with hands on experiential opportunities, internships, job-search assistance, and job placement services.

 YouthCare delivers services that meet the needs of Seattle’s homeless and at-risk youth.
 They help train young adults to get jobs and get additional support services they may need.